 The Vice combo is the best of the 5 combos that you can purchase.
 It comes with a lifetime warranty, but you might not even need to use it as the quality of the rod is very good.
 If you are a beginner however, I would recommend moving on down the list (more on that).
 If you are somewhat experienced in fly fishing though, this combo is one of the best that you can buy in this price range.

 Why beginners shouldn’t get this combo

-If you aren’t a beginner, this rod and reel combo will leave you with some of the best performance that this amount of money will give you.
-It’s an accurate fly rod that will provide you with some very consistent casts time and time again.
+If you aren’t a beginner, this rod and reel combo will leave you with some of the best performance that this price range of fly rod can give you.
+It’s an accurate fly rod that will provide you with some very consistent casts..

 This rod is also the best one on this list for casting during windy conditions, or just long – accurate casts in general.